WordPress/gutenberg/docs/getting-started/full-site-editing.md

 Full Site Editing is the umbrella project name for various sub-projects within Gutenberg.
 Projects under Full Site Editing (FSE) include the Site Editor, Widgets Editor, Navigation Editor, Global Styles, numerous Site/Post/Page specific blocks, Query block, Navigation block, Templates, and block themes.

+**Jump in:** To start using Full Site Editing you need to use the Gutenberg plugin, and a block theme.
+You can install both from the WordPress directories.
+We recommend the [TT1 Blocks theme](https://wordpress.org/themes/tt1-blocks/), it is listed in the theme diretory and our reference block theme.

 ## Get Involved

 The majority of full site editing features are available in the Gutenberg plugin, and an ongoing [FSE Outreach program](https://make.wordpress.org/test/handbook/full-site-editing-outreach-experiment/) is running with calls for testing.

 - Join in on Slack at #fse-outreach-experiment
 - Participate in the [Calls for Testing](https://make.wordpress.org/test/tag/fse-testing-call/), test and give feedback.
-- See the [How to Test FSE instructions](https://make.wordpress.org/test/handbook/full-site-editing-outreach-experiment/how-to-test-fse/) to get setup to test FSE features.
+- See detailed [How to Test FSE instructions](https://make.wordpress.org/test/handbook/full-site-editing-outreach-experiment/how-to-test-fse/) to get setup to test FSE features.

 ## Block Themes